lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    Then, import the *molecule template*, and use this template when creating the atoms:
+    Then, import the *molecule template*, and use the template when creating the atoms:

 ..  code-block:: lammps